contoso48/azcopy-from-blobstorage-vm-msi-rbac/README.md

 - Ensure the Azure VM can reach EntraID URLs to login.
 Using Storage Account Key (SAS) does not neede EntraID URL firewall allow access, but this example does require it.

 # TASKS
-- Create a script file to run on the VM (Windows PowerShell extension used as example):
+- Create a script file to run on the VM (Windows PowerShell extension used as example)
-        Example:   **C:\path\azcopyfile.ps1**
+- Example:   **C:\path\azcopyfile.ps1**
 - Use the following AZCOPY commands in this script file to "authorize" using the VM's identity and to then "copy" or "sync" files from a blob storage container.
 Note that other AZCOPY command options can be used once authorized, not just the "sync" example below.
-        **azcopy login --login-type=MSI
+                - **azcopy login --login-type=MSI
-        azcopy sync https://<storageaccountname>.blob.core.windows.net/<containername> "C:\demo" --recursive  --delete-destination=true**
+                - azcopy sync https://<storageaccountname>.blob.core.windows.net/<containername> "C:\demo" --recursive  --delete-destination=true**

 ## NOTES on TASKS
 - Used "--recursive" to copy the subfolders